 - Check for salt and add more if needed.

 - Note – To cook the dal in an instant pot, add dal, mango, turmeric powder, sugar, salt, and 2 cups of water to the instant pot.
 Close the lid and press PRESSURE COOK.
-Set the timer to 12 minutes.
+Set the timer to 12 minutes at high pressure.
 Once the timer goes off, do a 10-minute NPR followed by QPR.
 Open the lid and mash the dal.
 Add the remaining water and mix well.
 Check for salt and add more if needed.

 Temper The Dal